OpenHellion/Client/README.md

 A [separate repository](https://github.com/Hellion-Revived/Hellion_SP) for the development of the single player server also exists.

 ## About Hellion
 Hellion Revived is a multiplayer game set in space.
-You're apart of a mission-gone-wrong to colonise the nearest star.
-The goal is to survive in space, and to do such you need to follow the quests.
-The game has some sandbox features, that allows you to build and manage your own space stations and ships.
+You're a part of a mission-gone-wrong to colonise the nearest star.
+The goal is to survive in space, and to do such you need to follow some quests.
+The game is an open-world sandbox game, and have features that allow you to build and manage your own space stations and ships.

 ## Info
 The game is developed with `Unity 2021.3 LTS` and `Wwise 2021.1 LTS`.
 The game should be cross-platform, but it has only been tested on Windows.